 Miles per Gallon

-A car will get 25 miles (40 km) per gallon while, on average, motorcycles get about 50 miles (80 km) to the gallon.
-Therefore, depending on its make and tank size, a bike will travel a distance of 150 – 250 miles (241-402 kilometers) on a full tank before needing to be refueled.
+A car typically achieves 25 miles (40 km) per gallon, whereas motorcycles, on average, get about 50 miles (80 km) to the gallon.
+Depending on its make and tank size, a motorcycle can cover a distance of 150 – 250 miles (241-402 kilometers) on a full tank before needing to refuel.

-The average car will have a tank of 12 gallons (45 liters).
-Therefore, this figure suggests that a vehicle can travel 300 miles (482 kilometers) on a $44.5 full petrol tank.
-When comparing this figure to a motorcycle, for less than half the price, you’ll get 250 miles (402 kilometers) – not a bad deal, considering.
+In contrast, an average car has a 12-gallon (45-liter) tank, allowing it to travel 300 miles (482 kilometers) on a $44.5 full petrol tank.
+When compared to a motorcycle, for less than half the price, you’ll get 250 miles (402 kilometers) – a compelling option.

-The reason motorcycles have better mileage is simple: they’re smaller and therefore don’t consume as much energy.
-This will attest to the fact that they will get you twice as far off a single gallon compared to a car.
+The reason motorcycles achieve better mileage is straightforward: their smaller size means they require less energy.
+This efficiency translates into the fact that they can travel twice the distance on a single gallon compared to a car.

 Ability To Avoid Heavy Traffic

-A motorcycle’s size means that it also has less aerodynamic drag than a car of a similar speed.
-This makes a bike quicker and more economical on fuel than its car counterpart over long distances.
+A motorcycle’s smaller size results in less aerodynamic drag compared to a car traveling at a similar speed.
+This aerodynamic advantage makes a motorcycle quicker and more fuel-efficient than its car counterpart over long distances.

-While both modes of transport have advantages and disadvantages, much of what goes into fuel consumption depends on how often you commute or travel.
+Both modes of transport have their pros and cons, and fuel consumption largely depends on how frequently you commute or travel.

 Tips To Save Gas on a Motorcycle

-Below you’ll find some tips and tricks to help you save on gas costs if you’re lucky enough to own a motorcycle:
+Here are some tips and tricks to help you save on gas costs if you’re fortunate enough to own a motorcycle:

 Maintain Proper Tire Inflation

-Keeping your tires properly inflated is essential.
-This can be especially important if you ride a motorcycle to save on petrol costs.
+Maintaining proper tire inflation is crucial, especially if you’re riding a motorcycle to save on petrol costs.

 Perform Regular Maintenance